Bezoekadres: Boerhaavelaan 40, 2713 HX Zoetermeer | Crown Business Center

 Ways to filter out too much light

 Filters can help people with keratoconus to be and stay active both indoors and outdoors.
 Vision loss isn’t the only symptom people with keratoconus experience.
 Also great photosensitivity or photophobia is what can hinder people with this corneal condition.
 The sensitivity to sunlight may lead people with keratoconus to avoid outdoor activities.
 But the great light sensitivity can also be very annoying indoors.
-Keratoconus filters can help living, working and relaxing for keratoconus patients to do more.
+Filters can help live, work and relax for keratoconus patients to do more business.
 Below you can read which keratoconus filters are (possible) available.

 Workplace Lighting and Keratoconus

-If someone with keratoconus suffers from photophobia and sitting in front of the computer for a long time, this can lead to more pain in the eyes due to the light sensitivity.
-This light sensitivity often leads to fatigue.
+If a person with keratoconus suffers from light sensitivity and sits at a computer for long periods of time, fatigue may result.
 The light sensitivity is often not experienced as the problem, but the fatigue is.
 If your job or education requires you to read from a computer screen or mobile device for hours on a daily basis, this can also be very inconvenient for you.

 How to filter light?